theassyrian/Sqraper/README.md

 	1) STRONGLY ENCOURAGED!
 Every site that uses this or any other scraper place their posts.json file at yoursite.com/data/json/posts.json and their downloaded media (images/videos) at yoursite.com/media/.
-	This way if there is ever any issue of any type (e.g. deplatforming), other sites and apps can easily grab the date in a multitude of places.
+	This way if there is ever any issue of any type (e.g. deplatforming), other sites and apps can easily grab the data in a multitude of places.
 They can't $uicide us all.
 	2) Don't just grab the scraper and run and ignore the rest of the community.
 If you make improvements that can help the movement at large, post your updates to the GitHub.
 WARNING though.
 Please don't change the posts.json format... we all need to retain backward compatibility.